mrd0x/secblog/src/pages/whoami/index.md

 featuredImage: './featured.jpg'
 ---

-My name is Ahmad and I'm a penetration tester and security researcher.<!-- end -->
+A penetration tester and security researcher.<!-- end -->

 I've always been in the habit of creating personal notes but I've decided to start sharing them in hopes of: